-I decided to start reviewing some books that I read.
+I decided to start reviewing some books that I read, and the first one up is Rich Dad, Poor Dad.
 I’ll do books on personal finance, entrepreneurship, and whatever else I think is cool.
 (If you have books you like, let me know.)
-First off…

 Rich Dad, Poor Dad is an absolute juggernaut of a book–it’s been on the bestseller lists for as long as I remember.
 I re-read this book yesterday.
 Man, there are some really great points, like how rich people make money work for them and how everyone else works for money.
 The first chapter is pure magic–read it.
 One of my favorite quotes is from his Rich Dad: